 Guide to Showing Your Home

 When you show your home, you want to engage the buyer emotionally because the decision to buy is usually based more on emotions then on logic.
-Give the buyer a reason to say, “I want to buy this home,” by accentuating your home’s positive features and not drawing any attention to the negative ones.
+Give the buyer a reason to say, “I have to buy this home!” by accentuating your home’s positive features and not drawing any attention to the negative ones.

 THE MOST IMPORTANT TIP WHEN SELLING YOUR HOME

 Your home needs to be ready and available to show at all times.
-The only way to sell your house is to show it.
-Many sellers make the mistake of thinking that buyers will work around their schedule of showing times but that’s usually not the case.
+The only way to sell your home is to show it.
+Many sellers make the mistake of thinking that buyers will work around their schedule of showing availability but that’s not always the case.
+If it’s too difficult for buyers to get in to see your home, they may pass on it and buy the home down the street that was easy to get in to.
 Any restrictions of showing times will result in fewer buyers which could result in a longer time on the market, a lower price, or both.
 Sure, it’s inconvenient but you never know when your buyer is going to walk through your door.

 CONSIDER USING A LOCKBOX ON YOUR HOME.

 We can set it up so that when an agent schedules a showing through ShowingTime and that showing is confirmed by you, the agent will be given your lockbox code.
-Lockboxes make it easy to show your home even when you are at work or away.
+Lockboxes make it easy and convenient to show your home.
 You can’t sell your home if it’s not available for showings.
 You never know when your buyer is going to walk through your door and you don’t want to miss them.
 You can order a Lockbox through your .

 HAVING A SELLER PRESENT DURING A SHOWING IS ALMOST ALWAYS A BAD IDEA